leaflet-extras/leaflet-providers/README.md

 4 aliases are also provided for common Geoportail resources : `GeoportailFrance`, `GeoportailFrance.orthos`, `GeoportailFrance.ignMaps` and `GeoportailFrance.parcels` (See index.html demo).

+### Stadia Maps

+In order to use Stadia maps, you need to have an account, and whitelist your domain within your Stadia account settings. (see https://docs.stadiamaps.com/raster/#displaying-a-map-leaflet).

 # Attribution